scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 introduced in 2015.
-YOLOv2 outperforms all other state-of-the-art methods like Faster R-CNN with ResNet [resnet]_ and Single Shot MultiBox Detector (SSD) in both speed and detection accuracy.
-In general, object detection models are pre-trained on ImageNet for classification.
-The network is then resized for higher resolution for detection.
-This has worked particular well on detecting smaller objects in a scene.
-Fully convolutional models jointly trains these two steps.
-Our YOLOv2 was first pre-trained on ImageNet 224x224 resolution imagery and then fine-tuned on 448x448 resolution imagery.
+YOLOv2 outperforms all other state-of-the-art methods like Faster R-CNN with ResNet [resnet]_ and Single Shot MultiBox Detector (SSD) in both speed and detection accuracy [cite1]_.
+Our YOLOv2 was first pre-trained on ImageNet 224x224 resolution imagery and then the network was resized and finetuned for classification on higher resolution 448x448 turn lane marking imagery.
 A major feature of the YOLO family is the use of anchor boxes to run prediction.
 There are two ways of predicting the bounding boxes- directly predicting the bounding box of the object or using a set of predefined bounding boxes